Income tax slips for students

 The University does not provide tax advice.
 Whether or not you can take advantage of these tax credits depends on your personal circumstances.
 For more information on income tax, visit the Canada Revenue Agency website.

-- If you are a resident of the province of Ontario or the province of Saskatchewan for the purpose of income tax for 2017, please see the following links for information regarding changes to tax credit or contact the Canada Revenue Agency.
+- If you are a resident of the province of Ontario or the province of Saskatchewan for the purpose of income tax for 2017 and after, please see the following links for information regarding changes to tax credit or contact the Canada Revenue Agency.

 For questions about your income tax slips, contact InfoService by email at infoservice@uOttawa.ca, by phone at 613-562- 5630 or in person at 75 Laurier Avenue East.